DanyaFire/DanyaFire/README.md

 - 👋 Hi there!
 - 👀 I’m interested in mathematics and coding.
 - 🌱 I’m currently learning on faculty of Mechanics and Mathematics.
-Alongside with this I'am currently learning C, C++.
+Alongside with this I'am learning C, C++.
 - ✨ Fun fact: I ❤ music!
 <!---
 DanyaFire/DanyaFire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.